-This year marks the 20th anniversary of the genocide in Rwanda.
-In 100 days, from April to July 1994, between 500,000 and one million Rwandans, predominantly Tutsis, were massacred when a Hutu extremist–led government launched a plan to wipe out the country’s entire Tutsi minority and any others who opposed their policies.
-The genocide ended when the Tutsi-dominated rebel movement, the Rwandan Patriotic Front (RPF), captured Kigali and overthrew the Hutu government.
-The RPF leader, Paul Kagame, became president in April 2000 and continues to hold this position today.
+The year 2014 marked the 20th anniversary of the genocide in Rwanda.
+In 100 days, from April to July 1994, between 500,000 and one million Rwandans, predominantly Tutsis, were massacred when a Hutu extremist–led government launched a plan to wipe out the country’s entire Tutsi minority and any others who opposed its policies.
+Learn more about the history of the Rwandan genocide.

 International Decision Making in the Age of Genocide: Rwanda 1990–94